beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 #### Configure the remote Go extension

 The Go extension should be re-configured remotely to work properly.
-Open the VS Code settings, you will see a new "**Remote (WSL)**" tab on the top.
+Open the VS Code settings, you will see a new **"Remote (WSL)"** tab on the top.
 Config the Go extension here.

 Or you can edit the JSON config file directly.
 Normally it's located in the WSL at "`/home/<name>/.vscode-remote/data/Machine/settings.json`".